Do you need to hire a property manager in Northern Virginia? Here are questions absentee and Foreign Service homeowners should ask.

-Curious about how to interview a property manager?
-Northern Virginia Realtor Carolyn Connell knows a little something about the professional property management needs of Foreign Service homeowners.
+Curious about how to interview and hire a property manager in Northern Virginia?
+Local Realtor Carolyn Connell knows a little something about the professional property management needs of Absentee and Foreign Service homeowners.
 She not only specializes in Foreign Service relocations–she has experienced a few herself.
-Here’s what Carolyn had to say about the special needs of Foreign Service families who decide to rent out their home while overseas.
-This information is also relevant to government and military personnel and families!
+Here’s what Carolyn had to say about the special needs of Absentee and Foreign Service families who decide to rent out their home while living out of the area or overseas.
+This information is also relevant to traditional homeowners, investors, government and military personnel and families!

 Because they are far away, they need to know that their home is in good hands.
 Just like any other property management customer, they are counting on the property manager to screen the tenants well and find good people, to check on the home regularly, and to let them know promptly if anything is amiss.
 They count on them having excellent contractors for repairs.
 They need to feel their interests are protected, that the walk-through inspections are thorough.
 They want to come back to a home that is in substantially the same condition as it was when they left it, reasonable wear and tear excepted.
 Regular communication is important

-What Kind of Professional Property Management Do Foreign Service Families Need?
+What Kind of Professional Property Management Do Absentee Owners and Foreign Service Families Need?

-If you’re relocating overseas, you will need a firm that does the following:
+If you’re living out of the area or relocating overseas, you will need a firm that does the following:

 - focuses exclusively on residential management and preferably does not do real estate sales.